Amaranthos/joshsD/README.md

 # joshsD
-This is my personal D library, which will include possibly random random functions, containers and other helpful things.
+This is my personal D library, which will include random functions, containers and other helpful things.